ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 Maven                  | 3.1.0 and above
 Git                    | 1.7.6 and above
 ```
-The following environment variables should be set:
+Set the following environment variables:

 - `JAVA_HOME` - points to the location of the version of Java that Maven will use.
-- `M2_HOME` - points to the location of the Maven installation and settings
+- `M2_HOME` - points to the location of the Maven installation and settings.
 - `MAVEN_OPTS` - sets some options for the jvm when running Maven.

-For example your environment variables should look similar to this:
+For example your environment variables should look like this:

 ```
 JAVA_HOME=/usr/jdk/jdk1.8.0_201